-*NOTE: Reverse charge VAT will come into effect on 1 March 2021*
+Reverse charge VAT came into effect on 1 March 2021.

 - Ensure your software is updated.

-- You will need to check if your customers are VAT registered, and CIS registered and if they are, check whether they are end users.
+- Check if your customers are VAT registered and CIS registered and if they are, check whether they are end users.

-FMB members have access to the FMB business advisory helpline for free, unlimited expert advice on a range of matters from debt recovery, human resources, tax, health and safety, legal matters and more.
+FMB members have access to the FMB business advisory helplines for free, unlimited expert advice on a range of matters from contracts, debt recovery, human resources, tax, health and safety, legal matters and more.